benwake1/cypress-gui/README.md

 A native **SwiftUI macOS app** provides a lightweight desktop interface for monitoring runs and triggering new ones without opening a browser.
 It connects to the dashboard REST API using a Sanctum token and supports SSO login via a custom URL scheme.

 The macOS app lives in a **separate private repository**.
-And is not subjet to the open source approach as the rest of the project.
+And is not subject to the open source approach as the rest of the project.

 ---